-In parallel with the deep learning models, our Visual Inspection System uses rules-based image classification algorithms that are specific to finding defects that meet its pre-programmed criteria.
+In parallel with the deep learning models, TVIS uses rules-based image classification algorithms that are specific to finding defects that meet its pre-programmed criteria.
 Any defects beyond a pre-defined surface area or volume threshold are identified in the geometry images and sent to the Kiosk for confirmation and classification, providing feedback for training the deep learning models.